Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Lockers: 80 pesos + 70 pesos deposit

-Surprisingly, there are quite a lot of different things to do when visiting Las Grutas de Tolantongo.
-There is so much more than simply taking a dip in the famous, photogenic hot pools.
+Surprisingly, there are many different activities to do when visiting Las Grutas de Tolantongo.
+There is so much more than simply dipping in the famous, photogenic hot pools.

 The Thermal Hot Springs Pools (Las Pozas)